Boygioi15/KQ-Shop/README.md

  - Class & model diagram and State & sequence diagram  for analyzing code
  - UI roadmap

-Main functionalities:
+Remarkable functionalities:

  - Authentication using JWT with social link to Google, Facebook
  - Cart & Payment with Momo and PayOS
+ - Product variations
  - Chatbot for product suggestion

 ## Tech stack